 What is the best way to learn Swedish?
 Would you like to start (or re-start) learning Swedish, but don’t know where to start?
 Are you wondering what the best way is to learn Swedish?
 Do you feel overwhelmed with all the different websites, books, apps, courses and online resources?
 If this is you, then read on.

 In this blog post, we’ll discuss the different ways of learning Swedish and the resources you may want to consider, so you can choose what works best for you.
-We also have a free Resource Checklist (link at the bottom of this post) that you can download to set yourself up for success with your Swedish language learning.
+We also have a free Learner Toolkit (link at the bottom of this post) that you can download to set yourself up for success with your Swedish language learning.

 Learn Swedish on your own or with a teacher